Fraud & Scams

 Step 7: Watch out for phishing attacks

-Because hackers got access to email addresses in the T-Mobile data breach, there likely will be an increase in phishing attacks, Levin says.
+When hackers get access to email addresses in data breaches, there tends to be an increase in phishing attacks, Levin says.
 Be on the lookout for emails that appear to come from legitimate organizations and prompt you to click on links.
 Those links could include malware or take you to fake websites, where you’ll be prompted to provide your personal or account information.

 To protect yourself, don’t click on any links or attachments in emails—even if those emails appear to come from a trusted source.
 Contact the company or organization directly to see if it was trying to reach.
 And if you received an email from friends with a link or attachment, call them to see if they actually sent you an email.
 Their computer or email could have been hacked, and the hackers could be using their email address to send scam emails.